-Taraji P. Henson’s Issue With The Phrase “Strong Black Woman” Is Enlightening
+Taraji P. Henson Explained Why The Phrase “Strong Black Woman” Is Dehumanizing

 Oscar nominee Taraji P. Henson is using her platform to explain why certain phrases that may seem empowering can actually be insulting to her.
 The Empire actor spoke during a segment with Essence Wellness House and revealed her feelings on popular terminology regarding the intersection of race and gender.
 Here's why Taraji P. Henson's issue with the phrase "strong Black woman" is enlightening.